nickberezny/beaglebone-epos-can/README.md

-"# beaglebone-epos-can"
+# beaglebone-epos-can #
   Provides functions for Maxon EPOS4 CAN drivers with Beaglebone Blue using Simulink Hardware ...

-#Steps
+# Steps #

 1. Edit the "Initialize" block parameters (number of motors, max speed, etc)
 2. Edit the "Main Control" to build controller based on encoder readings